SparkysWidgets/Marlin/README.md

 Marlin supports up to nine non-extruder axes plus extruders (e.g. XYZABCUVW+E or XYZABCW+E or XYZCUVW+E or XYZABC+E or XYZUVW+E).

 ## G-code
-The G-code syntax of Marlin2ForPipetBot closely resembles that of LinuxCNC.
+The G-code syntax of Marlin2ForPipetBot closely resembles that of LinuxCNC (the successor of NIST RS274NGC interpreter - version 3).
 Here is a list of G-codes that deviated in official MarlinFirmware/Marlin and that are brought more in line with LinuxCNC syntax:
 - F (feedrate for G0, G1, G2, G3, G4, G5)
 - G10 (set offsets)
 - G43 (simple tool length compensation)